-Directional wave data from a virtual CAWCR (Collaboration for Australian Weather and Climate Research) wave hindcast buoy was used to assess the wave conditions for the period 1987 to 2020.
+Directional wave data from the nearest CAWCR (Collaboration for Australian Weather and Climate Research) wave hindcast node was used to assess the wave conditions for the period 1987 to 2020.
 This hindcast data was derived using the WAVEWATCH III spectral wave model forced with CFSR (Climate Forecast System Reanalysis) surface winds, validated using global buoy datasets and satellite altimeter data.
-The buoy is located at 144°E 40.2°S, about 15 km south-south-west of the study site at a water depth of 61 m.
+The hindcast node is located at 144°E 40.2°S, about 15 km south-south-west of the study site in a water depth of 61 m.

 Empirical Orthogonal Function (EOF) Analysis

 Principal component analysis (PCA) is a statistical technique to reduce the dimensionality of a large dataset but retain as much information about the dataset’s variability in the process (Refs).
 It is a transformation of the dataset to a new basis, with the basis vectors directly related to the dataset’s variance.
-This is done by calculating eigenvalues and eigenvectors of the dataset’s correlation or covariance matrix.
+This is conducted? by calculating eigenvalues and eigenvectors of the dataset’s correlation or covariance matrix.
 By choosing eigenvectors that correspond to the largest eigenvalues, this technique finds new functions to describe the dominant modes of variability in the dataset.

 Empirical orthogonal function (EOF) analysis is PCA applied to spatio-temporal datasets, often used in oceanographic and climate sciences to determine dominant modes of variability (e.g. Southern Annular Mode).
-Two correlation matrices are calculated which show spatial and temporal variability separately, allowing for efficient analysis of the dominant modes of spatial and temporal variability.
+Two correlation matrices are calculated which show spatial and temporal variability separately, allowing for an efficient analysis of the dominant modes of spatial and temporal variability.
 Although the corresponding eigenvalues and eigenvectors (also known as eigenfunctions or EOFs in EOF analysis) are purely mathematical in nature, the dominant eigenfunctions may closely relate to physical processes in shape.
 For example, the seasonal pattern of coastal change may be visible in the temporal eigenfunction associated with the EOF.
-Here we describe the use of EOF analysis for relative shoreline position (RSP), with the spatial eigenfunctions representing longshore variability and the temporal eigenfunctions representing temporal variability.
+Here, we describe the use of EOF analysis for relative shoreline position (RSP), with the spatial eigenfunctions representing longshore variability and the temporal eigenfunctions representing temporal variability.
 This method is described in full by Miller and Dean (2007).

 To calculate the EOFs, the RSP data, y(x,t), is represented as a matrix, Y, where the number of rows represents the number of transects (nx = 25) and the number of columns represents the number of timesteps that have RSP values for all transect locations (nt = 265).
 Note that nt is much less than the original dataset’s size (420 timesteps) due to the need to remove partial transects (largely due to L7 scanline error).
-Next, the correlation matrices for both spatial, A, and temporal, B, variability are calculated.
+Next, the correlation matrices for both spatial, A, and temporal, B, variability are calculated as follows:.